General Effective Theories of Black Holes in the Large D Limit: Conclusions and Outlook

 Our main result is the general effective equations \eqref{eq:effmp} governing black hole dynamics in the large-$D$ expansion with well-posed evolution.
 These equations are part of a universal structure: stationary configurations satisfy the simple geometric embedding condition \eqref{eq:soapbubble}, while dynamical fluctuations of amplitude $O(1/D)$ and range $O(1/\sqrt{D})$ obey the nonlinear, forced evolution equations \eqref{eq:effmp}, valid for generic backgrounds and without symmetry restrictions beyond a cyclic factor of dimension $n\gg 1$.

 We have shown that these equations arise from the near-horizon expansion in Bondi–Sachs gauge \eqref{eq:BondiSachs}, where, at large $D$, the metric functions \eqref{eq:sources} depend on the dynamical variables $m(t,x^i)$, $p_i(t,x^j)$ and the tidal sources $s$, $f_0$, $f_i$, and $\gamma_{ij}$, which encode the influence of the surrounding spacetime.
+This framework retains a built-in flexibility stemming from a residual radial gauge freedom, allowing the membrane bending to be represented either through the profile of $s$ or through that of $m$.
+It also makes transparent the interchangeability between an acceleration field and a gravitational force, explicitly realizing the equivalence principle.

-While constrained by the soap-bubble condition, these sources can also model independent external forces.
-When the near-horizon region is treated as an autonomous system, the sources can, in principle, be chosen arbitrarily; however, a proper coupling to a background would fix them through a matched-asymptotics construction.
+While constrained by the soap-bubble condition, the sources can also model independent external forces.
+When the near-horizon region is treated as an autonomous system, the sources can, in principle, be chosen arbitrarily; however, a proper coupling to a background would fix them (up to gauge) through a matched-asymptotics construction.
 Exploring this further could provide a better understanding of how time-dependent membrane dynamics are captured within the $1/D$ expansion.

 The leading large-$D$ effective theory that we have presented is naturally limited to horizon fluctuations of amplitude $O(1/D)$ and extent $O(1/\sqrt{D})$.
 The former reflects the localization of dynamics near the horizon, while the latter is less obvious but is necessary for well-posed evolution.
 Although these may seem to impose significant limitations in the reach of the large-$D$ description, they are simply a reflection that the most important dynamics of the horizon occur within these ranges.
 An interesting open direction is to derive the general H-type equations for $O(D^0)$-range horizon fluctuations, investigate their connection to the soap-bubble condition, and prove their ill-posedness.